devenbansod/findmyair/README.txt

 -------------

 The server can be started (in development mode) using the following code
-    $ python -m Flask run
+    $ gunicorn app:app

-This will start the server to listen on http://localhost:5000
+This will start the server to listen on http://localhost:8000

 The APIs can be executed in a standalone manner using Postman.
 Otherwise, they would be hit by the UI application described below.